-1. Control

-Control over the use of public money by the institutions of the Community is insufficient and must be strengthened.
-In this connection, Parliament has a key role to play: in this role it will have both the means and the opportunities to exercise control over the whole range of activities.

-(a) A permanent supervisory body endowed with considerable authority and enjoying considerable independence is to complete the range and effectiveness of the external supervision as carried out by the existing Audit Board.
+- 1. Control over the use of public money by the institutions of the Community is insufficient and must be strengthened.
+In this connection, Parliament has a key role to play: in this role it will have both the means and the opportunities to exercise control over the whole range of activities. - a) A permanent supervisory body endowed with considerable authority and enjoying considerable independence is to complete the range and effectiveness of the external supervision as carried out by the existing Audit Board.

-For the purpose of emphasizing the important role of the institution which is to replace the latter, it is proposed that it be named the Court of Auditors, that its nine members be appointed by the Governments from persons acting in a similar capacity in the Member States, that provisions be included in the Treaty itself-as for the other institutions-laying down its tasks, enumerating its rights, providing within the institutions and on the spot all necessary facilities for the smooth functioning of its services and, finally, that it be stressed that reports will be forwaded by the Court of Auditors to the European Parliament and other institutions and published immediately.
+For the purpose of emphasizing the important role of the institution which is to replace the latter, it is proposed that it be named the Court of Auditors, that its nine members be appointed by the Governments from persons acting in a similar capacity in the Member States, that provisions be included in the Treaty itself - as for the other institutions - laying down its tasks, enumerating its rights, providing within the institutions and on the spot all necessary facilities for the smooth functioning of its services and, finally, that it be stressed that reports will be forwarded by the Court of Auditors to the European Parliament and other institutions and published immediately.

-(b) The Commission is pleased that the European Parliament has decided to establish an Accounts Committee.
+- b) The Commission is pleased that the European Parliament has decided to establish an Accounts Committee.
 In conjunction with the Court of Auditors, the Committee will exercise complete supervision to ensure that the accounts are in order and public funds being managed properly.
 What is more, it will be able to make an assessment of the progress of all Community affairs.
-The verification of accounts being retrospective, the Commission will continue as at present to have the exclusive and heavy responsibility of implementing the budget.

-(c) The period of time within which accounts must be submitted by the institutions and examined by the Court of Auditors will have to be imposed by a legal instrument and will have to be short.
-Parliament will thus be able to monitor annually in as specific a manner as it wishes and in any form it deems suitable, the activities of the Community Institutions.
-If the Assembly should decide to make the most of the latent powers' at its disposal, it will by examining the accounts after the ground has been prepared by the relevant parliamentary committees be able to examine and appraise any aspect of the common policies.1
+The verification of accounts being retrospective, the Commission will continue as at present to have the exclusive and heavy responsibility of implementing the budget. - by the institutions and examined by the Court of Auditors will have to be imposed by a legal instrument and will have to be short.
+Parliament will thus be able to moniter annually, in as specific a manner as it wishes and in any form it deems suitable, the activities of the Community Institutions.
+If the Assembly should decide to make the most of the "latent powers" at its disposal, it will by examining the accounts after the ground has been prepared by the relevant parliamentary committees be able to examine and appraise any aspect of the common policies.